 In addition, it is possible that you might interpret normal fetal twitches or painless uterine cramps as jerky baby movements.

 Second to Third Trimester Changes

 During the second half of pregnancy, especially by 36 weeks, you will note fewer jerky movements as the baby is able to coordinate his muscles and make smoother movements.
 The Frontiers in Psychology study noted fewer jerky whole body movements, including startles and limb movements at 36 weeks compared to 26 weeks.
+Rapid fetal movement in the third trimester may also be a response to stimuli.
 The study also showed that at both 26 and 36 weeks, with intense stimulation from a loud noise, the baby will have more jerky, primitive movements of body and limbs than at baseline.

 Movement and a Baby's Well-Being

 According to the Royal College of Obstetricians and Gynecologists, a baby's movement during pregnancy is used as a standard measure of well-being.
 Babies who move less frequently may be abnormal, in distress, or at risk for stillbirth.